kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Documentation UI integrated with Headless CMS

-The Documentation UI, which you can access in the Console UI, is now integrated with Headless CMS.
+The Documentation UI, which you can access in the Console UI, is now integrated with the Headless CMS.
 This means you can extend the Documentation view, the one you see after clicking the **?** icon, with your custom documentation topics as long as you have your docs written in Markdown and extended with additional metadata.
 The code snippet below is an example of a ClusterDocsTopic custom resource that will extend the Documentation UI navigation with a new element called **Workloads** which will be grouped under a new **Kubernetes** heading.
 After clicking **Workloads**, you will see the official Kubernetes documentation.

 ```
 apiVersion: cms.kyma-project.io/v1alpha1